 The capability to lead and influence people is essential for success even beyond management.
 Professionals without a formal leadership role find themselves more and more often in situations where it is key to deliberately influence people, teams, divisions or the whole organization.
 Thus despite – or perhaps precisely because of its great relevance, leadership is often seen as something mystic.
 This impression is reinforced by a large number of popular business bestsellers about leadership, CEO biographies, and executive consultants who rely on individual experiences and anecdotal evidence when writing and talking about leadership.
 These sources generally provide only a limited informative value and therefore are of questionable use for the development of leaders and professionals.

 Successful management arguably involves constant re-evaluation and seeking of new methods when challenges arise.
 One of the most recent trends that has grabbed the attention of practitioners has been the idea of “nudging” in management.
-Based on a groundbreaking book in behavioural economics, “nudging management” promises to help solve organizational problems by relying on subtle “nudges” or shoves to behaviour, which promise to better align worker behaviour with organizational goals.
+Based on a groundbreaking book in behavioral economics, “nudging management” promises to help solve organizational problems by relying on subtle “nudges” or shoves to behavior, which promise to better align worker behavior with organizational goals.

 In recent years, there has also been a focus on the destructive side of leadership and how dysfunctional leaders can undermine an organization’s value.
 In fact, empirical research has focused on the personality characteristics of flawed leaders and have pointed to negative personality traits as predictors of leadership derailment (Hogan & Hogan, 2001; Kippenberger, 1997).
 There appear to be several personality traits that are related to leader failure yet the three that are consistent across all studies are narcissism, psychopathy, and Machiavellianism, referred to as the “Dark Triad” (Paulhus & Williams, 2002).